billkarsh/SpikeGLX/Markdown/IMTab_Help.md

 As of SpikeGLX version 20230425, you can set up a filtered probe AP-band stream that runs in parallel with the raw stream.
 You can set the bandpass edges for this stream, and the stream automatically gets global `demux` CAR.
-These data, when present, are used to improve signal-to-background in both audio output and Shank Viewers (for {spike, AP pk-pk} calculations).
-There is a checkbox to disable this feature just in case you are running out of RAM or CPU, but we don't think this will be necessary unless you are concurrently running as many as (12) 384-channel, or, (3) 1536-channel probes.
+These data are **required for SpikeViewer**, and when present, are used to improve signal-to-background in both **audio output** and **ShankViewers**.
+There is a checkbox to disable this feature if you are running out of RAM or CPU, but we don't think this will be necessary unless you are running as many as (12) 384-channel, or, (3) 1536-channel probes.
 It's a good idea to look at the Metrics Window for any signs of instability.

 > A filtered stream will auto-disable for a few seconds if the system is overstressed.
 When that happens, the filtered data are replaced by zeros,